Bundesamt für Seeschifffahrt und Hydrographie

 Company and registered owner identification number

 In all IMO member states the company and registered owner identification number scheme applies.
 All companies and registered owners must be given a unique identification number.
 This number may be received free of charge from the website of IHS Markit / Lloyd’ s Register – Fairplay Ltd. who are acting on behalf of the IMO.
-Please check first, if numbers have already been assigned.
+Please check first, if numbers have already been assigned, before applying for indentification numbers.

 The identification numbers are mandatory parts